PLEASE NOTE: the following information was found in 1985 and has never been updated:

 Listserv@listserv.syr.edu

-This is a list for the discussion of the African American migration
+This is a list for the discussion of the African American migration and the

 Promised Land.